alonitac/UPES-CSDV-3004/tutorials/k8s_core_objects.md

 - The `.spec.template` field contains a [PodTemplates](https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates).
 PodTemplates are specifications for creating Pods.
 As you can see it's very similar to `Pod` YAML described in the previous section.
   We can also notice that pods created from this template hold a label with key `app` and value `emailservice`.
 - The ReplicaSet creates three replicated Pods, indicated by the `.spec.replicas` field.
 - The `.spec.selector.matchLabels` field defines how the created ReplicaSet finds which Pods to manage (remember that ReplicaSet is a controller that manage Pods).
-In this case, the ReplicaSet will manage all Pods that match the label `app: emailservice`, corresponding to the label we gave in the Pod template.
+In this case, the ReplicaSet will manage all Pods that match the label `app: emailservice-demo`, corresponding to the label we gave in the Pod template.

 Let's apply this ReplicaSet in the cluster.